I'd say it's amazing what we don't know out there versus what we think we know.

 We're destroying the planet.

-Bunch of lies at the hoax.
+Bunch of lies, it's a hoax.

-EIB Network Rush Limbaugh back.
+EIB network Rush Limbaugh back.

 Great to have you with us.

-Telephone number 800 282-2882.
+Telephone number 800-282-2882.

-Email address rush at EIBNet.com.
+Email address rush at EIBnet.com.

-No, no, no.
+No, no, no, no.

-Recue that.
+Re-cue that.

-What was that, anyway?
+What was that anyway?

-Okay, so something else.
+Okay, something else.

-It's it's successfully put off the uh the uh immigration stack until the second hour, just to get some variety in this, but it's time to get to it now, and as we always do, we introduce our discussion of illegal immigration in the Senate bill, legislation to uh destroy the Republican Party.
+I've successfully put off the immigration stack until the second hour, just to get some variety in this, but it's time to get to it now.

-If we all stand for the Star Spanglish banner.
+We all stand for the Star-Spanglish banner.

-Senator Bob Bennett, Republican Utah, demanding that he oppose an immigration bill that's uh in the Senate right now.
+Angry Utahn by the hundreds are calling, emailing, and faxing Senator Bob Bennett, Republican, Utah, demanding that he oppose an immigration bill that's in the Senate right now.

 The voters generally receive a coy answer.

-Bennett said, My public position is I'm reviewing the amendments.
+Bennett said, my public position is I'm reviewing the amendments.

-Um it is a ploy to diffuse emotion, but here's what Bennett's staffers are not saying.
+But here's what Bennett's staffers are not saying.

 He plans to vote for it.

-And uh he points to St. George as part of the reason why St. George, the fastest growing metro area in the nation, mostly because people from California and Las Vegas continue to relocate there in many ways.
+St. George, the fastest growing metro area in the nation, mostly because people from California and Las Vegas continue to relocate there in many ways, this Washington County economic powerhouse fueled by workers from Mexico and other Latin American countries.

-Uh now, Orrin Hatch has not said how he's going to vote on this, but his office has been hit by a whole lot of similar things, deluge of voters arguing against the compromise.
+Now, Orrin Hatch has not said how he's going to vote on this, but his office has been hit by a whole lot of similar things, deluge of voters arguing against the compromise.

 Many are very, very angry.

-Uh uh I don't think right now they care what you think.
+I don't think right now they care what you think.

-They cared what you thought when it came to the Dubai Ports deal, but they don't care what you think about this.
+They cared what you thought when it came to the Dubai ports deal, but they don't care what you think about this.

-It's uh many people have said they've never seen quite a divide between constituents and representatives and senators in a long time, and it seems to be deepening.
+Many people have said they've never seen quite a divide between constituents and representatives and senators in a long time, and it seems to be deepening.

-It's almost like a human nature thing in the sense that nobody likes to be told what to do.
+It's like a human nature thing in the sense that nobody likes to be told what to do.

-Uh, you know what chain migration is.
+You know what chain migration is.

 Chain migration, according to Stanley Kurtz, killing Europe and causing serious difficulties here in the United States as well.

-I just heard something else.
+In conjunction with New Jersey Senator Robert Menendez, I just heard something else.

 Is something wrong?